sourcegraph/sourcegraph-public-snapshot/doc/admin/postgres.md

 ### Automatic upgrades in sourcegraph/server deployments

 Existing Postgres data will be automatically migrated when a release of the `sourcegraph/server` Docker image ships with a new version of Postgres.
 For the upgrade to proceed, the Docker socket **must be mounted** the first time the new Docker image is ran.
-This is needed to run the [Postgres upgrade containers](https://github.com/tianon/docker-postgres-upgrade) in the
+This is needed to run the [Postgres upgrade containers](https://github.com/tianon/docker-postgres-upgrade).
 Docker host.
 When the upgrade is done, the container can be restarted without mounting the Docker socket.

 **Ensure** the previous `sourcegraph/server` image is completely stopped before running: